Park and Reserve Walks

 Is the Taradale Walkway free?

-Yes — completely free, open all hours.
+Yes — it is completely free and open all hours.

 Does the Taradale Walkway connect to Napier?